rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

         This compliant solution ensures that the addition operation cannot result in arithmetic overflow, based on the maximum range of a signed 32-bit integer.
-        However, a more restrictive range may also be used.
+        A more restrictive range may also be used.

         .. code-block:: rust